-The short answer is maybe.
-If confidence increases with better looking gear does perofrmance also increase.
+The short answer is, maybe.
+If confidence increases with better looking gear, does performance also increase?
 Many make the case, especially in the batter’s box, that confidence is king.
-If a bat’s deisng projects better confidence in a player doesn’t that also mean better results?
+If a bat’s design projects better confidence in a player, doesn’t that also mean better results?

 Rankings of What Bat Looks The Most Expensive

-We set out to measure what bat readers of this site thought looked more expensive.
-We will take this data and reference at the end of the 2017 season to see if we can notice any correlations.
+We set out to measure what bat this site’s readers think looks more expensive.
+We will take this data and preference at the end of the 2017 season to see if we can notice any correlations.

 The Best Looking 2017 Bat

 The most expensive looking bat for 2017, at least according to our readers’ voting, is the 2017 DeMarini Voodoo Insane.
 We review the Voodoo Insane here.
 As we state in the review, this BBCOR only bat is a power hitter’s dream.
 It is the brainchild of the 2016 Voodoo Overlord FT.

 We must admit we were a bit surprised to see this bat rise to the top of the most expensive looking bat.
 But, on further reflection, we see how the classic colors look, well-known brand name and sweet transition design give this hitter top marks.
 It is a work of art as much as a stick of dynamite.

 Consider, as well, this bat retail price at release is $300—a water mark far surpassed by many others that get real close to $500.

 In a distant second place, the 2017 Easton MAKO Beast made its mark.
 We review the Beast here.
 As we state in the review, the less neon look for the new 2017 Easton Beast is a real effort in doing more by doing less by the Easton design team.